mehdiPU/minecraft-server-ansible-setup/README.md

 # minecraft-server-ansible-setup
-An ansible playbook to setup a minecraft server
+Asnible playbooks I use to perform tasks when starting or running a Minecraft Server.